CMIXA/CMIXA/README.md

 # Hello World, I'm Chris 🌊
-## I am a front-end developer and visual designer looking to bring in a new perspective.
+## I'm a front-end developer and visual designer looking to bring in a new perspective.
 ### Some of my interests include:
 - Web Development, Front-end Development, Back-end Development, VR & AR, Experimental Design, UX & UI, Fashion, Music, 3D Modeling, Architecture, and Videography.